cpfaff/rbefdata_paper/paper/rbefdata.md

 data management platform `BEFdata`.
 For this an underlying analysis of already published results is used to build a workflow with the `rbefdata` package.
 We discuss the introduced combination of software in the context of the data life cycle and current as well as future data management requirements.
-Additionally we give an outlook on upcoming semantical features like an assisted search and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.
+Additionally, we give an outlook on upcoming semantical features like an assisted search and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.